-Google released the Android 11 OS on September 8, 2020, this Android OS brings lots of good features to help improve the user experience for an Android user.
-Some of these features include redesigned notifications, built-in screen recording, a new conversations tab and a whole host of others.
+Google released the Android 11 operating system on September 8, 2020.
+This new operating system brings many new features to help improve the user experience for Android users.
+Some of these features include redesigned notifications, built-in screen recording, a new conversations tab, and others.

-All of these features would surely be exciting to use but there’s one feature that has been giving users some problem, this feature is its ‘Privacy and Security.’
-The security feature on Android 11 restricts the OBB folder from being accessed by the user.
-This makes the folder unable to receive files already on the phone’s storage via the move or copy function.
+However, there is one feature that has been giving users some problems: its “privacy and security.”
+The security feature on Android 11 restricts the OBB folder from being accessed by the user—this makes the folder unable to receive files already on the phone’s storage via the move or copy function.

 The Android OBB folder stores OBB files, an expansion file used by some Android apps distributed using the Google Play store.
 It contains data not stored in the application’s main package (.
 APK file), such as graphics, media files, and other large program assets.

 Without these OBB files, you won’t be able to install games like Call of Duty Mobile, PES Mobile, Gangstar Vegas, etc without having to download them yourself.
-Of course, this restriction has forced many avid game fans, users to continuously download their entire games and favourite apps from scratch rather than the old ways of collecting the app’s APK and the OBB files, installing the APK and simply copy the obb folder to android/obb file-path to play the game on their device.
+Of course, this restriction has forced many avid game fans, and users to continuously download their entire games and favorite apps from scratch rather than the old ways of collecting the app’s APK and the OBB files, installing the APK, and simply copying the obb folder to android/obb file-path to play the game on their device.

-This restriction surely has a solution of which I’m going to show you how you can easily bypass it.
+This restriction surely has a solution and I’m going to show you how you can easily bypass it.
 So, you can continue to wait for your friends to update these large file games, and copy the APK and OBB files to your phone.

 Steps to bypass OBB folder restriction on Android 11

 Before we begin ensure you have the OBB file on your phone.

 - Download and install Solid Explorer File Manager from Google Play Store.